holochain/docs-pages/src/concepts/2_application_architecture.md

 The hApp is hosted in the user's **conductor**.
 It's the runtime that sandboxes and executes hApp code, handles crytographic keys and signing, manages data flow and storage, and handles network connections both locally to clients and remotely to peers.
 When the conductor receives a function call from the client or another agent on the network, it routes it to the executable code in the proper hApp.

 In some ways, you can think of the conductor as a web application server, but one that runs on every user's device.
-It is called the conductor because in one sense it ["leads the orchestra"](https://en.wikipedia.org/wiki/Conducting), and in another sense because it has good ["conductivity"](https://en.wikipedia.org/wiki/Electrical_conductor).
+It is called the conductor because in one sense it ['leads the orchestra'](https://en.wikipedia.org/wiki/Conducting), and in another sense because it has good ['conductivity'](https://en.wikipedia.org/wiki/Electrical_conductor).

 hApps communicate with each other privately and securely in peer-to-peer networks thanks to the conductor.
 The conductor can manage more than one set of private/public key pairs, and the same private/public key pair can be used with various hApps.